How to install a carpet runner on stairs

 Measure your stairs to calculate how many rugs you need.
 If you have a landing as I do, don’t forget that area.
 For the actual stairs, you need to measure the width and depth of the tread, the width and height of the riser, and the curved nose part.
 Add all of that together and then multiply it by the number of stairs.

-The amount of runners needed for the landing depends on what look you are going for.
+The number of runners needed for the landing depends on what look you are going for.
 I gathered some examples for you.
 (I also ordered more of the rug than needed in case I make a mistake.)

-stair runner landing ideas
+Stair runner landing ideas

 1. Casey of The DIY playbook mitered the rug at a 45-degree angle on her landing.
 This looks really nice with the striped pattern of the rug.